 TWiYB: This Week in Yankees Baseball - Week 8

 There’s an adage in baseball that says the season doesn’t start until after Memorial Day.
-It may sound ridiculous considering the season is two months old, but the reality is there is so much more baseball to play (it’s a long season, in case you didn’t know).
+It may sound ridiculous considering the season is two months old, but the reality is there is so much more baseball to play (it's a long season, in case you didn't know).
+The Yankees, at 27-17, have a 2.5 game division lead, and you can argue they have been slumping recently.

-Aaron Judge’s torrid home run rate has slowed (he’s now only on pace for 55).
+Aaron Judge's torrid home run rate has slowed (he's now only on pace for 55).
 Gary Sanchez has still not released his kraken and Chase Headley went back to being, well, Chase Headley.
-The offense is being carried by Brett Gardner’s unlikely power stroke (9 HRs in 22 games) and Didi Gregorius, who is now hitting .330.
+The offense is being carried by Brett Gardner's unlikely power stroke (9 HRs in 22 games) and Didi Gregorius, who is now hitting .330.
 The good news for the Yankees is they should be getting a healthy Greg Bird back and the team is winning despite not playing their best ball.
+In case you missed it, here's last week in Yankees baseball.

 The Judge's Chambers